clara-escanuela/dl2_tools/docs/index.rst

-.. my_package documentation master file, created by sphinx-quickstart on Tue Mar 22 13:13:41 2022.
+.. dl2_tools documentation master file, created by sphinx-quickstart on Tue Mar 22 13:13:41 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to my_package's documentation!
+Welcome to the dl2_tools documentation!
 ======================================

 .. toctree::